 For a learner to be successful, we want them to take a positive attitude towards these four points.
 If they take a negative stance towards any one of the points, their learning will start to diminish.
 Because a lot of learners carry baggage with them from previous formal education courses, we must work to overcome these barriers to learning.
 This may be as simple as eliminating reminders of bad memories within the actual learning environment.
 How you set up your “classroom” can actually set the tone for the course.

 In a previous post, “Are you including everyone in your instruction?” there were strategies listed that could help shape the learner’s attitude towards the instructor.

-In his book, Enhancing adult motivation to learn, Wlodkowski discusses a number of strategies to help develop a positive attitude towards the subject.
+In his book, Enhancing Adult Motivation to Learn: A Comprehensive Guide for Teaching All Adults*, Wlodkowski discusses a number of strategies to help develop a positive attitude towards the subject.
 As I have mentioned in previous posts, adults are not necessarily interested in subjects; instead, they are interested in solving problems.
 Learners with negative attitudes towards learning have previously struggled with subjects Recognizing this, the first strategy WLodkowski mentions is Eliminate or Minimize Any Negative Conditions That Surround the Subject.
 Have you ever had someone resistant to taking a course because there was math in it?
 Math is a subject, however, learning to calculate the yield for a field of grain is a problem-solving strategy.

 In the chapter focusing on helping adults develop positive attitudes, Wlodkowski outlines 15 strategies.
 I am going to highlight a few that have recently been useful to me.
 If you are an adult educator, I recommend this book for your library.